sagemath/trac_to_gh/Issue 4355.md

 # Issue 4355: Port latex/asciiArt output for tableaux and all friends from MuPAD-Combinat

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4355

 Original creator: nthiery